chantelwetzel-noaa/data_summary/doc/_main.md

 # Pacific cod
  To date, no assessment or analysis has been conducted on Pacific cod.
 Across available data, Pacific cod have been observed and sampled generally by both the commercial and recreational fisheries and the NWFSC WCGBT survey.

  Across all years of available data, commercial fisheries have collected a total of 65,416 length observations, 943 age readings, and 3,642 otoliths that are available to be aged.
-Since 2000, commercial fisheries have collected a 20,227 length observations, 943 age readings, and 3,642 otoliths that are available to be aged.
-In California, since 2000, a total of 28 length observations, 0 age readings, and 0 otoliths have been collected In Oregon, since 2000, a total of 3,850 length observations, 0 age readings, and 3,642 otoliths have been collected In Washington, since 2000, a total of 16,349 length observations, 943 age readings, and 0 otoliths have been collected
+In California, since 2000, a total of 28 length observations, 0 age readings, and 0 otoliths have been collected.
+In Oregon, since 2000, a total of 3,850 length observations, 0 age readings, and 3,642 otoliths have been collected.
+In Washington, since 2000, a total of 16,349 length observations, 943 age readings, and 0 otoliths have been collected.

 Across all years of available data, recreational fisheries have collected a total of 386 length observations, 0 age readings, and 82 otoliths that are available to be aged.
-Since 2003, recreational fisheries have collected a 376 length observations, 0 age readings, and 82 otoliths that are available to be aged.
-In Oregon, since 2003, a total of 49 length observations, 0 age readings, and 0 otoliths have been collected In Washington, since 2003, a total of 327 length observations, 0 age readings, and 82 otoliths have been collected
+In Oregon, since 2003, a total of 49 length observations, 0 age readings, and 0 otoliths have been collected.
+In Washington, since 2003, a total of 327 length observations, 0 age readings, and 82 otoliths have been collected.

 Across all years of available data, the NWFSC WCGBT survey has collected a total of 3,850 length observations, 0 age readings, and 1,266 otoliths that are available to be aged.